MMLabCodes/polymersimulator/docs/simulating_phas.rst

    manager = PolySimManage(os.getcwd())
    builder = BuildAmberSystems(manager)

-As mentioned, the **manager** is a filepath manager, and the **builder** is the workhorse for building polymers and preparing systems for simulations.
+As mentioned, the **manager** is a filepath manager and the **builder** is the workhorse for building polymers and preparing systems for simulations.

 .. note::
    In Python, these objects are called **classes**.